taisbronca/taisbronca/README.md

 Creative and passionate about marketing, curious about technology and development, I currently study and develop projects using HTML, CSS, JavaScript and React.js, Typescript, Next.js.
 I am:<br><br>

-- Frontend developer at MCassab.<br>
+- Frontend developer at MCassab<br>
-- React enthusiast.<br>
+- React enthusiast<br>
-- Graduated in Chemistry from UFSCar with an MBA in Marketing from USP.<br><br>
+- Graduated in Chemistry from UFSCar with an MBA in Marketing from USP<br><br>

 Also, I have experience in marketing and sales (through agency, production and autonomous life) working in multidisciplinary teams, as well as excellent communication skills.
 ##